 A “responsible bidder” goes further beyond the financial and technical capacity requirements of an agency.
 Do not get us wrong, it’s very important to be a company in good financial standing.
 And, you must be able to deliver the technical requirements.
 However, vendors receive high “responsible” marks if they’re in good standing within the community.
 Bad reviews, relationships or reputations will lower their review marks, or sometimes eliminate them from the pool of responses altogether.

 “The Bidder who fully complied with all of the bid requirements and whose past performance, reputation, and financial capability is deemed acceptable, and who has offered the most advantageous pricing or cost benefit, based on the criteria stipulated in the bid documents.”
 (NIGP)

 When combined, this allows evaluators to award a contract to a vendor beyond the lowest price.
-Rather, it leaves the opportunity for good standing, competitive, and quality vendors to compete, and win, public sector opportunities.
+It leaves the opportunity for good standing, competitive and quality vendors to compete, and win, public sector opportunities.

 For instance, Vendor A sells a product for $20 per item and Vendor B sells the same product for $15 per item.
-Vendor A has met 90% of the compliance requirements and is good standing within the community.
-Vendor B met 92% of the compliance requirements, but their reference shares with the agency the difficulties in working with them, including delivery problems.
+Vendor A has met 90% of the compliance requirements and is in good standing within the community.
+Vendor B has met 92% of the compliance requirements.
+But, their reference shares with the agency the difficulties in working with them, including delivery problems.
 Because of the “lowest responsive and responsible bidder”, Vendor A has a stronger likelihood of being awarded the bid.

-So no, we are happy to share that the lowest bid does not always win the contract.
-By no means does this mean that you should inflate your prices – you still need to remain competitive!
-Although, what this does mean is that by fully complying with the RFP, holding a good reputation within the community, and being a quality vendor, you have a great shot at winning the bid!
+So no, we’re happy to share that the lowest bid doesn’t always win the contract.
+By no means does this mean that you should inflate your prices — you still need to remain competitive!
+What does it mean?
+That by fully complying with the RFP, holding a good reputation within the community and being a quality vendor, you have a great shot at winning the bid!